MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 When an organization (tenant) has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool for the organization (tenant).
 In this state, credits can be used on any environment without assigned credits, unless admin blocks usage of unallocated credits using the ['AI Builder Credit'](#block-use-of-unallocated-credits) organization (tenant) setting.

 The administrator can restrict usage by allocating all credits to specific environments or by blocking the usage of unallocated credits.
-The administrator can  reserve some capacity to an environment by allocating credits to this environment.
+They can reserve some capacity to an environment by allocating credits to this environment.

 Environments with allocated credits only consume allocated credits.
 There's no automatic switch to unallocated credit consumption when in overage.
 Environments without allocated credits only consume unallocated credits.

 To learn more, go to [Make credits available for an environment](#make-credits-available-for-an-environment-allocated-and-unallocated-credits) in this article.

 To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

 ### Is there a way to automatically consume organization (tenant) level credits once environment allocated credits are consumed?

 No, credits either come from environment allocation or comes from organization (tenant) level unallocated credits but there's no automatic switch from environment credits to organization (tenant) credits.

 As soon as environment has allocated credits, credits only come from environment credits.
 If environment consumption is higher than allocated credits, then environment is in overage.